inkitter/HOI4_mod/_Inkitmod/Easybuff/README.md

 1. Get Bicycle Technology or remove it.
 2. Get some late-game technologies immediately.

-* This is an interest direction, maybe more functions could come out if you have ideas.

 ## 4. Equipments
 1. Get Basic Equipments Immediately. [b] !!!
 All Equipment needs the technology had been researched. !!! [/b] Or the event does not give you Eq.
 2. Infantry, Support, Artillery, Motorized, Mechanized, Motorized Rocket, Modern Tank Artillery.
 3. Bomber, Jet Bomber, Transport, Jet Fighter, CV CAS 3

-* Since Soft Attack and Air is all in HOI4, I just wrote codes on these Eq.
-(Artillery and Aircraft) Please leave a note if some other useful Eq. are necessary.

 ### 5. Points and Experiments
 1. Army, Navy, Air Experience.